Siege of Bastia: Argumentative delay

-On 19 February, Navy Captain Horatio Nelson had landed a force of sailors to reconnoitre Bastia, returning with an optimistic report on its state of readiness.
+On 19 February, British Captain Horatio Nelson landed a force of sailors to reconnoitre Bastia, returning with an optimistic report on its state of readiness.
 As a result, the French garrison in the town, augmented by the remains of the San Fiorenzo garrison, believed that the British would make an immediate attack on the town, and established defensive positions in the mountain passes through which they had retreated.
-Preparations were also begun by the French to evacuate Bastia by sea, but when the British failed to attack within three days, the town's commander Brigadier-general Jean-Pierre Lacombe-Saint-Michel halted the evacuation and instead set his men to improving the town's defences in anticipation of the inevitable siege.
+The French began preparations to evacuate Bastia by sea, but when the British did not attack for three days the town's commander, Brigade-general Jean-Pierre Lacombe-Saint-Michel, halted the evacuation and instead set his men to improving the town's defences in anticipation of the inevitable siege.
 The town was large, heavily fortified and within easy reach of sympathetic Italian ports.
-Moreover, the French garrison was strong, comprising 1,000 French Army regulars, 1,500 National Guard and up to 2,500 French-supporting Corsican militia.
+Moreover, the French garrison was strong, consisting of 1,000 regular soldiers, 1,500 National Guardsmen and up to 2,500 Corsican militiamen.

 The British had sent Corsican irregulars to probe the French defences, but the commander, David Dundas withdrew them a few days later due to the freezing conditions in the mountains.
 Hood's strategy to seize Corsica relied on speed, and rumours were spreading of a French relief force of 12,000 soldiers being prepared at Nice.
 The admiral felt that a demonstration of British naval strength might be sufficient to intimidate the French, and on 23 February took the Mediterranean Fleet on an extended cruise off Bastia, sailing around Cap Corse, reconnoitering the town and then returning to San Fiorenzo Bay on 5 March.
 There he found that Dundas had made no preparations for the coming siege.
 During this operation, Nelson had taken a squadron close inshore to study the seaward defences and exchanged fire with the shore batteries for two hours without a single shot striking his force.